ggerganov/llama.cpp/examples/server/public_simplechat/readme.md

 User can set a system prompt, as well as try and chat with the model over a series of back and forth chat messages.

+The UI follows a responsive web design so that the layout can adapt to available display space in a usable enough manner, in general.

 NOTE: Given that the idea is for basic minimal testing, it doesnt bother with any model context length and culling of old messages from the chat.

 NOTE: It doesnt set any parameters other than temperature for now.
 However if someone wants they can update the js file as needed.

 ## usage